intentionallyIncomplete/gw2_ahk_scripts/README.md

 These are some very basic AutoHotKey scripts I wrote to make my life easier when commanding Dragonfall or The Silverwastes.
 I don't expect these to be useful to very many people but if you think you might want to use them I'm more than happy to take advice on improvements or commits from others.

-*PS. - I like to game with others and do metas, gold farming, ect - so find me on Discord (Ian#3843) and we can game together :)*
+I'm also working on some more for Auric Basin and other big meta maps.
+If you want to connect with me I'm always open to getting some feedback and working on making these better.
+I obviously love to farm gold and do metas, so hit me up in Discord (Ian#3843) and we can do them together!

 ## Instructions for use
 - Set game to windowed mode